mohsenTalal/apic/README.md

 Post success, navigate to assembly section and check on the left policies panel, you will be finding our commonlog policy.
 Drag and drop in the flow where-ever required and configure the properties as per your configurations. yes, its a long post,,,, thanks for being till the end..
 I hope it helps to quick start things.

-you can check for more details on IBM Knowledgecenter APIC #UDP